gomoni/it/README.md

-# it: experimental iterator utilities for Go
+# it: iterator utilities for Go using rangefunc experiment

 # The problem